Superstrong approximation for monodromy groups: Big monodromy and superstrong approximation

 There is, of course, a large literature on the geometry, group theory, and dynamics of arithmetic lattices -- the main theme of this conference is to understand the extent to which some of these results extend to thin subgroups.

 It can be difficult, in practice, to know whether the monodromy group of a family is thin, and both thin and non-thin cases do arise.
-For instance, the family of hyperelliptic curves of genus $g$ has monodromy group which is finite-index in $\Sp_{2g}(\Z)$, by a theorem of A'Campo.
+For instance, the family of hyperelliptic curves of genus $g$ has monodromy group which is finite-index in $\Sp_{2g}(\Z)$, by a theorem of A'Campo~\cite{acampo}.
 On the other hand, the family of curves described in Example~\ref{ex:mcmullen} can have either thin or non-thin monodromy depending on the parameters; for instance, McMullen~\cite[\S 11]{mcmu:hodge} shows (following Deligne and Mostow) that the monodromy is thin when $(n,d) = (4,18)$.
 On the other hand, Venkataramana~\cite{venkataramana} shows that the monodromy is an arithmetic lattice whenever $n \geq 2d$.
-Brav and Thomas~\cite{brav} have recently constructed a family of quintic three-folds whose $H^3$-monodromy is a thin subgroup of $\Sp_4(\Z)$.
+Brav and Thomas~\cite{brav} have recently shown that a family of quintic three-folds constructed by Dwork has as its $H^3$-monodromy a thin subgroup of $\Sp_4(\Z)$.
 Fuchs's article in this volume~\cite{fuchs:msri} describes several senses in which thinness seems to be the ``generic" situation, including many examples of differential equations whose monodromy groups appear on experimental grounds to be thin.

 \begin{example} Consider the family of complex algebraic curves given by \beq X_t: y^2 = f(x)(x-t) \eeq where $f(x)$ is a fixed squarefree polynomial of degree $2g$, with $g > 1$, and $t$ varies over the base $B$, which is the complement of the roots of $f$ in $\A^1$.
 The monodromy group $\Gamma$ of this family is Zariski dense in $\Sp_{2g}$; see unpublished work of Yu~\cite{yu} and the more general theorem of Hall~\cite[Th 4.1]{hall2008big}.
-In fact, Yu proves that the monodromy group of this family is a specified finite-index subgroup of $\Sp_{2g}(\Z)$, contained in $\Gamma(2)$ and containing $\Gamma(4)$.
+In fact, Yu proves that the monodromy group of this family is a specified finite-index subgroup of $\Sp_{2g}(\Z)$, contained in the principal congruence subgroup of level $2$ and containing the principal congruence subgroup of level $4$.
 We take this opportunity to correct an error in \S 4.1 of \cite{ehk}, where we make the incorrect assertion that the monodromy group is the whole of $\Gamma(2)$.
 (This error does not affect the argument in which it appears.)

 Yu computes the monodromy group by direct computation with matrices.
 Ian Agol explained to us a very handsome pure-thought argument via the Margulis normal subgroup theorem; we include this argument here in the hope that the idea might be useful in other similar cases.